Views:

 • Service in the New Zealand Armed Forces

-• Other exceptional circumstances beyond your control (e.g. natural disaster, damage to significant property, impacts arising from being the victim of a crime, etc.)
+• Other exceptional circumstances beyond your control (for example, natural disaster, damage to significant property, or being the victim of a crime)

 Further information